nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: Whats a tank index?<br>
-**A**: Tank indexes are used to perform operations on certain fish.
+**A**: Tank indexes are used to perform operations on certain tanks.
 Below, highlighted in red, are the tank indexes.

 ![help message](images/TankIndexUi.png)